-- Standalone: It is used for simple analysis or debugging into single machine environment.
+- Standalone: It is used for simple analysis or debugging in single-machine environment.

-- Pseudo distributed: It helps you to simulate a multi-node installation on a single node.
-In pseudo-distributed mode, each of the component processes runs in a separate JVM.
+- Pseudo-distributed: It helps you to simulate a multi-node installation on a single node.
+In pseudo-distributed mode, each component process runs in a separate JVM.

 - Distributed: Cluster with multiple nodes in tens or hundreds or thousands.

-Apart from above given core components distributed with hadoop, there are plenty of components which complement the base Hadoop framework and give companies the specific tools they need to get the desired Hadoop results.
+Apart from the above given core components distributed with Hadoop, there are plenty of components that complement the base Hadoop framework and give companies the specific tools they need to get the desired Hadoop results.

-- DataStorage Layer: This is where the data is stored in a distributed file system, consist of HDFS and HBase ColumnDB Storage.
-HBase is scalable, distributed database that supports structured data storage for large tables.
+- DataStorage Layer: This is where the data is stored in a distributed file system, consisting of HDFS and HBase ColumnDB Storage.
+HBase is a scalable, distributed database that supports structured data storage for large tables.

-- Data Access Layer: This is the layer where the request from Management layer was sent to Data Processing Layer.
-Hive, A data warehouse infrastructure that provides data summarization and adhoc querying; Pig, A high-level data-flow language and execution framework for parallel computation; Mahout, A Scalable machine learning and data mining library; Avro, data serialization system.
+- Data Access Layer: This is the layer where the request from the Management layer is sent to Data Processing Layer.
+Hive, A data warehouse infrastructure that provides data summarization and ad-hoc querying; Pig, A high-level data-flow language and execution framework for parallel computation; Mahout, A Scalable machine learning and data mining library; Avro, data serialization system.

 - Management Layer: This is the layer that meets the user.
-User access the system through this layer which has the components like: Chukwa, A data collection system for managing large distributed system and ZooKeeper, high-performance coordination service for distributed applications.
+Users access the system through this layer with components like Chukwa, A data collection system for managing large distributed systems and ZooKeeper, a high-performance coordination service for distributed applications.

-In next set of posts, I will be going into detail of programming concepts involved in hadoop cluster.
+In the next set of posts, I will be going into detail about programming concepts involved in Hadoop cluster.